If you are an artist, a football player, or even a CEO, Personal Branding is really important in China, and should not be neglected.

 - Chinese spend an average “of 25 hours” per week on Social Media

 Moreover, an increasing number of users access social media on their mobile phones rather than via their PC or laptop, this trend is showing no signs of stopping.
 This greatly facilitates online interactions as the user can conduct their daily activities and engage with their social network simultaneously.

-Weibo is a micro-blogging platform whiwh works the same way as Twitter.
-User scan exchange content with their friends and with 500 million registered accounts it is the key social network to be engaging with if you are attempting to get known in China.
+Weibo is a micro-blogging platform that works the same way as Twitter.
+Users can exchange content with their friends and with 500 million registered accounts it is the key social network to be engaging with if you are attempting to get known in China.

-It is a great social platform for personal branding in China; western celebrities, artists and business leaders in China are using it as Victoria Beckham, Tom Cruise or Bill Gates.
+It is a great social platform for personal branding in China; western celebrities, artists, and business leaders in China are using it as Victoria Beckham, Tom Cruise, and Bill Gates.

-Thus, it is essential to make a account on Weibo and it will be better to make all your Weibo posts in Chinese.
+Thus, it is essential to make an account on Weibo and it will be better to make all your Weibo posts in Chinese.

-For example, TIM Cook, the CEO of the famous brand Apple, has joined recently Weibo but he counts already 677085 of followers.
+For example, TIM Cook, the CEO of the famous brand Apple, has joined recently Weibo but he counts already 677085 followers.

-WeChat is Tencent’s fast growing mobile social platform.
-With around 600 million users, WeChat is the largest mobile messaging app of China, and is currently ranked the fifth most popular mobile app in the world.
+WeChat is Tencent’s fast-growing mobile social platform?
+With around 600 million users, WeChat is the largest mobile messaging app in China and is currently ranked the fifth most popular mobile app in the world.

-Even some foreigners celebrities are making personalized posts aimed to their Chinese fans.
-It is an opportunity for the Cinese audience to connect with celebrities from Hollywood as Selena gomez or Paris Hilton.
+Even some foreign celebrities are making personalized posts aimed at their Chinese fans.
+It is an opportunity for the Chinese audience to connect with celebrities from Hollywood such as Selena Gomez or Paris Hilton.

 The objective here is to establish a large enough following who are ranking their content highly so that it appears at the top of the Tieba community page.